apache/flink/docs/tutorials/python_table_api.md

 ## Setting up a Python Project

 You can begin by creating a Python project and installing the PyFlink package.
-PyFlink is available via PyPi and can be easily installed using `pip`.
+PyFlink is available via [PyPI](https://pypi.org/project/apache-flink/) and can be easily installed using `pip`.

 {% highlight bash %}
+# install the latest 1.9 version of PyFlink
-$ python -m pip install apache-flink
+$ python -m pip install apache-flink==1.9.*
 {% endhighlight %}

 You can also build PyFlink from source by following the [development guide]({{ site.baseurl }}/flinkDev/building.html#build-pyflink).